leafiy/comfyui_psd_smart_object/README.md

 - **PSD Mockup Embedder** – Replaces one or more smart objects with the input image.
 The node renders the PSD without the target layers, warps the image using OpenCV, and outputs a ready-to-use RGBA tensor plus an auto-saved PNG.
+- **PSD File Upload** – A helper input node that exposes ComfyUI's built-in file upload widget (accepting `.psd`/`.psb`).
+Use it to drop mockups straight from your computer without touching the filesystem manually.
 - Works with PSD/PSB files, multiple smart objects, and either ComfyUI `IMAGE` tensors or file paths.